Housing Problem Solving Program

 Research Study Design

 The Housing Problem Solving study is a randomized controlled trial.
-Any individual who seeks housing assistance at one of Santa Clara County’s Continuum of Care access points will be eligible to participate in the study.
+Any individual who seeks housing assistance through Santa Clara County’s hotline, operated by the Bill Wilson Center, will be eligible to participate in the study..

 After consenting to participate in the study, individuals will record their current housing situation and complete a baseline survey with the help of a program counselor.

-Because Santa Clara County does not have the resources or staff capacity to serve everyone in need of housing services, those interested will enter a lottery to participate in the program.
+Because Santa Clara County and the Bill Wilson Center do not have the resources or staff capacity to serve everyone in need of housing services, those interested will enter a lottery to participate in the program.
 Those selected by the lottery will receive problem-solving counseling and, if applicable, emergency financial assistance.
 They will become members of the treatment group.
 Those not selected by the lottery will not receive access to the Housing Problem Solving program, but they will still be eligible to receive other housing services offered by Santa Clara County.

 Following the conclusion of the study, LEO researchers will compare participants’ housing stability outcomes and number of shelter entries across both groups.